ExpositionEngineering/fs-102-exposition-engineering-show-proposal-1-CharlotteJean/writing/proposals/show_proposal_one.md

 ## Charlotte Russell

-## I adhered to the Allegheny College Honor Code while completing this project. - C.R
+## I adhered to the Allegheny College Honor Code while completing this project.

 ## 🏁 One Sentence Pitch